Children's Social Work Teams

 We believe that every family has strengths and the assessment will look at these as well as the difficulties.
 We will work with you, involving you in our discussions and in any decisions which need to be made.
 There will be very few exceptions to this.
 You will usually be given a copy of your assessment when it is completed.

-An Initial Assessment will usually take between 1 - 7 working days to complete.
+A child and family assessment takes between 1 - 45 working days to complete.

-If it is felt you need support following this Initial Assessment, we will agree an Initial Child's Plan with you - this will detail clearly how all the agencies involved with you and your child will work with you to help you address any difficulties you may be experiencing.
+If it is felt you need support we will agree a plan with you - this will detail clearly how all the agencies involved with you and your child will work with you to help you address any difficulties you may be experiencing.

 Sometimes it is necessary to share personal information with other organisations to allow us to work together to provide the best service for you.

 We follow strict rules about confidentiality.
-These tells us about what personal information we can collect and how and when we can share this information with other organisations.
+These tell us about what personal information we can collect and how and when we can share this information with other organisations.

 We will usually speak to you and ask your permission to the sharing of necessary personal information as part of our work with you.